 Gran Tierra Energy, the FC Barcelona Foundation, Colombia’s Agency for Reincorporation and Normalization (ARN) and the World Vision International Foundation, continue their strategic alliance to increase resilience in vulnerable children and reduce their susceptibility to two important Human Rights concerns in the area: substance abuse and militia recruitment.

 According to the Colombian Family Welfare Institute (ICBF), the project has been effective in preventing forced recruitment of minors, having documented multiple cases of preventions in program participants.
+To date, the Preventing Child Recruitment Program directly prevented 10 cases of forced recruitment and intervened in multiple cases of intrafamily violence, ensuring at-risk children receive protection and care.
 The project also helps female victims of sexual and physical violence with psychiatric, emotional and legal support.

 “The kids love the program — they’ve become less aggressive and more nurturing, and I’ve seen improvements in their handling of interpersonal conflicts.
 And the kids can use the skills they’re learning in this program in other parts of their lives.”